 Cloning or downloading our demo project on GitHub is definitely the fastest way to get started:

 If you prefer to manually configure your SBT project rather than clone our sample, you need to add the Gatling plugin dependency to your

 addSbtPlugin("io.gatling" % "gatling-sbt" % "MANUALLY_REPLACE_WITH_LATEST_VERSION")

-build.sbt, add the Gatling library dependencies and enable the Gatling plugin:
+And then add the Gatling library dependencies and enable the Gatling plugin in your

 enablePlugins(GatlingPlugin) libraryDependencies += "io.gatling.highcharts" % "gatling-charts-highcharts" % "MANUALLY_REPLACE_WITH_LATEST_VERSION" % "test" libraryDependencies += "io.gatling" % "gatling-test-framework" % "MANUALLY_REPLACE_WITH_LATEST_VERSION" % "test"

 This plugin offers two different custom SBT configurations, named

 They are tied to different source directories (see next section for more details) and therefore allow to separate your simulations according to your needs, should you desire it.